US confirms existing visas valid for citizens of Antigua and Barbuda, Dominica

 PM Skerrit welcome decision on existing visas

 Prime Minister Skerrit said that Dominican passport holders who have valid US visas may travel past January 1, 2026.
 He described the outcome as a major development for the nation.
-“Dominican, who are currently holders of uses of any kind or any type, are able to travel to the United States past January first 2025.
+“Dominican, who are currently holders of US visa of any kind or any type, are able to travel to the United States even after January 1, 2026.
 This is a major development and I will thank the Head of Mission and the Embassy of the United States,” noted PM Skerrit.

 PM Browne reassures Antiguan and Barbudan citizens